Protecting Your Civil Rights in South Carolina

 Death or Serious Injury in Custody

 The Supreme Court has said that the Eighth Amendment, which prohibits cruel and unusual punishment, protects convicted prisoners from being subjected to a serious risk of harm by prison officials who are deliberately indifferent to their safety.
 The Fourteenth Amendment similarly protects pretrial inmates from being subjected to punishment while they await trial.
-Frequently, prisoners whose rights were violated in prison or jail lose their lives as a result of accidents, injuries, and disability that occurs from mistreatment.
-And correctional officials often refuse to give families information about a loved one who has died in custody, making it even more difficult to get answers about the abuse, disabilities, or injury.
+Frequently, prisoners whose rights were violated in prison or jail lose their lives as a result of accidents, injuries, and disability that occur from mistreatment.
+And correctional officials often refuse to give families information about a loved one who has died in custody, making it even more challenging to get answers about the abuse, disabilities, or injury.

 Even if correctional staff did not directly cause your loved one’s death, they may still be liable for failing to protect your loved one from abuse caused by an accident or injury, themselves, or someone else.
 The Supreme Court has recognized that in detention and correctional facilities, officials have a duty to protect prisoners from violence and injuries at the hands of other prisoners.
 If a correctional officer, nurse, or doctor knew that your loved one was at risk of being harmed by another and failed to act, he or she could be liable for the personal injuries or abuse that occurred.